Lionward/tandemtwister/README.md

 Thank you for acknowledging TandemTwister in your work!

-## UpcomingFeatures
+## Upcoming Features

-1. Implementation of a Lookup Table for ONT Input Acceleration:
-      Integrate a lookup table for ONT input to enhance processing speed, optimizing the tool's performance.
+1. **Implementation of a Lookup Table for ONT Input Acceleration:** Integrate a lookup table for ONT input to enhance processing speed, optimizing the tool's performance.

-2. Inclusion of Methylation Information:
-      Integrate methylation information into the analysis, providing users with additional insights into the epigenetic characteristics of the tandem repeats.
+2. **Inclusion of Methylation Information:** Integrate methylation information into the analysis, providing users with additional insights into the epigenetic characteristics of the tandem repeats.

-3. Add Trio-analysis mode for better genotyping results in Trio samples.
+3. **Add Trio-analysis mode** for better genotyping results in Trio samples.

 <!-- Acknowledgements -->